 Clean Line recently hired local representatives in Missouri and Illinois to serve as local community liaisons for the project.

-Based in central Illinois, Rick Cornell is meeting with community members to keep them informed of our efforts before we ramp up our Illinois routing work in 2014.
+Based in central Illinois, Rick Cornell is meeting with community members to keep them informed of our efforts our Illinois routing work in 2014.
 Rick has over 30 years of experience in governmental finance and public sector issues, working in the Office of the Illinois Attorney General, for the state General Assembly, and in the Office of the Illinois State Comptroller before serving as Assistant Comptroller from 2003-2010.
-You can reach him at email@example.com.
+You can reach him at firstname.lastname@example.org.

 On November 28, 2012, Clean Line hosted two meetings in Dodge City, Kansas to bring landowners and other interested parties together to learn about the transmission line project and the wind energy development potential in the area.
 Project Development Director Mark Lawlor explained that the Grain Belt Express Clean Line would enable more than 3,500 megawatts of new wind generation to be built in the region.
 Thank you to the nearly 150 people who attended and showed support for the Grain Belt Express project.
 If you support the Grain Belt Express Clean Line, please consider signing a support letter.